-If a megacorporation such as Uber is vulnerable to such swindling, then how can average businesses avoid becoming victims of ad fraud themselves?
+If a megacorporation like Uber is vulnerable to such swindling, then how can average businesses avoid becoming victims of ad fraud themselves?

 Disregarding ad fraud and blindly believing in your data will result in a great deal of wasted money.
-A few things can be addressed by means of some common sense, but much more can be done by utilizing centralized data while the right tools can help advertisers monitor and control their ad spend.
+A few things can be addressed by means of common sense, but much more can be done by utilizing centralized data and the right tools to help advertisers monitor and control ad spend.

 In a report by Oracle Data Cloud, 4 of the 6 worst aspects of programmatic ad buying for agencies and marketers include:

-How quickly you catch ad fraud will determine how much money you gain.
-Having your data organized in one place saves you loads of time with respect to attempting to detect any sources of leakage.
-Going back and forth between channels is a hassle and causes confusion.
-Organizing and uploading the data is even more time-consuming just to find areas where it is your budget is leaking.
+Going back and forth between your ad channels and multiple ad networks is a hassle and causes confusion.
+Organizing and uploading the data is even more time-consuming to find areas where your digital marketing budget is leaking.

 Twila Grissom (Forbes Agency Council, Acorn Digital Strategy) advises that one of the best ways to defend yourself against ad fraud is by “closely monitoring all ad campaigns for increased activity from bots will help you understand if you’re a victim of ad fraud”.

-If Uber’s in-house marketers had prioritized centralizing and analyzed collated cost efficiency data from all the ad agencies which they had used, they may have discovered their ad fraud quite a bit earlier.
-With ad fraud lurking in the dark, having all your data clearly viewable and transparent in one place is the first step to catching ad fraud.
+Suppose Uber’s in-house marketers had prioritized centralizing and analyzed collated cost efficiency data from all the ad agencies they had used.
+In that case, they may have discovered ad fraud quite earlier.
+With ad fraud lurking in the dark, having all your data clearly viewable and transparent in one place is the first step to catching and preventing ad fraud.